MicrosoftDocs/fabric-docs/docs/data-factory/script-activity.md

 - A tenant account with an active subscription.
 Create an account for free.
 - A workspace is created.

-## Add a Script activity to a Pipeline wtih UI
+## Add a Script activity to a Pipeline with UI

 1. Open an existing data pipeline or create a new data pipeline.
 1. Click on add a pipeline activity and search for **Script**.